KarthikDevalla/Building-an-Image-classification-Neural-Network-using-Image-/README.md

 # Building-an-Image-classification-Neural-Network-using-Image-Net.

 In this work an image recognition model is built and is used to identify the animals.
+Inferface used: Google Colaboratory.